migliorelli/lemonadejs/docs/plugins/timeline.md

 </script>
 ```

 ### Sorting

-The timeline can be organized either in ascending or descending order based on dates.
-This feature enhances the user experience by providing flexibility in viewing chronological events.
+Configure the timeline to display events in ascending or descending chronological order.

 ```html
 <html>